 Browse by Medical Category

-The Emergency Ultrasound Fellowship Program is a one year program designed to give graduates of emergency medicine residency programs the skills and knowledge to become ultrasound program directors and leaders in the field of emergency ultrasound.
+The Emergency Ultrasound Fellowship Program, which began in 2007, is a one year program designed to give graduates of emergency medicine residency programs the skills and knowledge to become ultrasound program directors and leaders in the field of emergency ultrasound.
 There are four components to the fellowship program:

-Applicants must be graduates of an ACGME accredited emergency medicine residency program and have completed the program in good standing.
+Applicants must be graduates of an ACGME-accredited emergency medicine residency program and have completed the program in good standing.
 A letter of interest, 3 letters of recommendation, including a letter from the residency program director, and a current curriculum vitae should be submitted to Dr. Andrew Liteplo, Fellowship Director firstname.lastname@example.org.
-Interview are conducted in the late fall in Boston.
+Interview are conducted in the fall.
+Decisions are usually made in November.

 The educational component of the Ultrasound Fellowship involves both a large amount of learning and teaching ultrasound.

-The fellowship is designed as a part-time attending position in the MGH ER, working approximately 20 hours a week, supervising EM (PGY1-4), pediatric, internal medicine, and surgical residents.
-In addition, the fellow is expected to devote approximately 20 hours a week to ultrasound related activities.
-Duties include but are not limited to image acquistion (independently, with residents, and with directors), scan review, lecturing, participation and development of outside courses, attendance at administrative and financial meetings, and research (development of an independent project and participation in ongoing studies).
+The MGH Emergency Department is a busy high acuity Level 1 Trauma Center, Burn Center, and Pediatric Trauma Center with an annual census of >100,000 patients.
+The fellowship is designed as a part-time attending position in the MGH ED, working approximately 16 hours a week, supervising EM (PGY1-4), pediatric, internal medicine, and physician assistants.
+In addition, fellows are expected to devote approximately 20 hours a week to ultrasound related activities.
+Responsibilities include but are not limited to image acquistion (independently, with residents, and with directors), scan review, lecturing, participation and development of outside courses, attendance at administrative and financial meetings, and research (development of an independent project and participation in ongoing studies).
+There are 7 ultrasound machines in the Emergency Department from a variety of manufacturers for a diverse scanning experience.

 There are numerous research opportunities within the department as well as with faculty throughout the Massachusetts General Hospital and the Harvard Medical School.
 The Massachusetts General Hospital Department of Emergency Medicine supports each fellow with a research stipend to help advance scholarly projects.
-In the past six years, faculty and fellows have produced research and published on topics such as optic nerve sheath ultrasound and its correlation with intracranial pressure monitoring as well as optimal techniques for optic nerve sheath scanning, learning curves for performing chest ultrasound, a comparison of teaching techniques in emergency ultrasound for both residents and prehospital personnel, correlation of thoracic ultrasound findings of pulmonary congestion and natiuretic peptide point of care test results, financial implications of emergency ultrasound programs, and analgesia’s impact on the sonographic Murphy’s sign and biliary ultrasound test accuracy.
+In the past ten years, faculty and fellows have produced research and published of 70 articles on point-of-care ultrasound.
+Previous work has focused on lung ultrasound for pulmonary edema, optic nerve sheath ultrasound and its correlation with intracranial pressure monitoring as well as optimal techniques for optic nerve sheath scanning, learning curves for performing chest ultrasound, a comparison of teaching techniques in emergency ultrasound for both residents and prehospital personnel, correlation of thoracic ultrasound findings of pulmonary congestion and natiuretic peptide point of care test results, financial implications of emergency ultrasound programs, and the impact of analgesia on the sonographic Murphy’s sign, biliary ultrasound test accuracy, and many other topics.

-In addition, the MGH program has been fortunate enough to participate extensively in the introduction of point of care ultrasound in many resource poor domestic and international settings.
-Internationally, there are ongoing studies in Rwanda, Malawi and Zambia on the impact of point of care ultrasound in these settings on patient care and outcomes as well as on resource utilization.
+In addition, MGH Emergency Ultrasound Fellows have taught extensively in many resource-limited international settings such as Rwanda, Malawi, Zambia, Uganda, and Kenya.
+We believe in the valuable impact that point of care ultrasound can make in these settings on patient care and outcomes as well as on resource utilization.
 For interested applicants there are many opportunities to become involved in teaching and researching the potential in these settings.

 Back to Top